Susurluk scandal: 3 November 1996: car crash and investigations

+Parliament decided on 12 November to launch a commission of inquiry into links between police, politicians, and organised crime, and on 22 December President Suleyman Demirel brought party leaders together to seek consensus on investigating these issues.
+The investigation identified a falsified passport and gun license signed by the Turkish Interior Minister Mehmet Ağar, who had met with the group shortly before the accident.
+Parliament voted on 11 December to strip Ağar and Bucak of their parliamentary immunity.

+Reactions

 Official

 The initial response of the Interior Minister Mehmet Ağar, who was allegedly one of the targets, was to undermine the investigation.
 First he denied that Çatlı was present, then he said that Çatlı was being delivered to the authorities, then he said a special investigation was not needed.
 He relented by allowing the sole survivor, Bucak, to speak.

 Çiller had her speeches written by her advisors at the Analitik Grubu, whose members included Mümtazer Türköne; allegedly an acquaintance of Çatlı from the Grey Wolves leadership, and currently a columnist for Zaman.
 Nationalist Movement Party (MHP) deputy Tuğrul Türkeş alleges that Türköne was subordinate to Çatlı.

 Alparslan Türkeş, of the fascist MHP, also spoke out in defense of Çatlı.
 Meanwhile, party chairman Devlet Bahçeli vehemently denied any MHP involvement.

 On 15 January 1998, Deputy Prime Minister Bülent Ecevit drew attention to skulduggery by JİTEM; the intelligence wing of the Gendarmerie.

 Following the censorship of some pages of the report, HADEP Deputy Chairman Osman Özçelik drew attention to the involvement of state-sponsored gangs in ostensibly solving the Kurdish problem.